+Business Communications . . . . . . . . . . . . . . . . .
+(3 cr.)
 Development of critical communication skills used in business.
 Informational exchanges include talking, listening, writing, and soliciting feedback.
-Included are organizational as well as interpersonal forms of oral and written communications. .
-(Prerequisite: ENG 120 and ENG 121) (Fall and Spring)
+Organizational, as well as interpersonal forms of oral communications such as presentations, and written communications such as letters and resumes, are included.
+(Prerequisites: ENG 120 and ENG 121) (Fall and Spring)